untu/comedy/README.md

 a message body as a second argument, and should return an ID of a child actor, to which a message should be forwarded.

-A `"clusterChanged"` message handler is called once before a first message is received by balancer and then every time there is a change in a cluster (one or more actors go down or up, actors are added or removed etc.).
+A `"clusterChanged"` message handler is called once before a first message is received by balancer and then every time there is a change in a cluster (one or more actors went down or up, actors are added or removed etc.).
 The handler receives an array of online actors, which are capable of receiving a forwarded message.

 The `CustomBalancer` actor above does a simple (maybe, too simple) shard-based forwarding.
 In `"clusterChanged"`